alad2121/shopify-frontend-developer-intern-challenge-fall-2022/README.md

 - Lets the user choose which AI engine they prefer.

 ## Future Implementation
-- Allow the user to delete an individual prompt and response section.
+- Allow the user to delete an individual response.
 - Add a suggestions section for the user.